 Are you a soup person?

-If you’re looking for more delicious soup recipes, check out my Chilled Mexican Corn Bisque with Shrimp or my Chipotle Butternut Squash Soup (with Grilled Cheese Croutons!!)
+If you’re looking for more delicious soup recipes, check out my Chilled Mexican Corn Bisque with Shrimp or my Chipotle Butternut Squash Soup (with Grilled Cheese Croutons!!).
+I’m also obsessed with this Bloody Mary Gazpacho from The View from the Great Island!

 This Spicy Roasted Tomato Soup with Quinoa and Feta was inspired by Panera's tomato soup, but is taken to a new level with a little bit of spiciness, satisfying protein from quinoa, and extra delicious flavor from feta cheese.